A Bayes Factor Framework for Unified Parameter Estimation and Hypothesis Testing: Support curve inference

 is the \emph{partial Bayes factor} obtained from using the posterior distributions under the null $p(\psi \mid y_{1}, H_{0})$ and under the alternative $p(\theta, \psi \mid y_{1}, H_{1})$ based on the first batch $y_{1}$ to compute the Bayes factor based on the second batch $y_{2}$ \citep[p.186]{OHagan2004}.
 This result generalizes to more than two batches by

-that is, a BFF based on all the available data can be obtained by multiplying the BFF based on the previous batches by the partial Bayes factor based on the current batch.
-Thus, like ordinary Bayesian inference with posterior distributions, BFF inference is sequentially coherent.
+that is, a SC based on all the available data can be obtained by multiplying the SC based on the previous batches by the partial Bayes factor based on the current batch.
+Thus, like ordinary Bayesian inference with posterior distributions, SC inference is sequentially coherent.